-Yet until recently, much less was known about the long-term consequences of concussions and head injuries sustained years ago by recreational athletes.
-For example, does a 50-year-old male who played high school football in the ’70s, and maybe “had his bell rung” after a tackle or became dizzy from a hit also need to worry about his brain today, even if he never had a concussion formally diagnosed.
-Or does someone need to worry who bounced their head against the slopes while learning to snowboard 10 years ago?
+Yet until recently, much less was known about the long-term consequences of sustaining a concussion or head injury years ago by recreational athletes.
+For example, does a 50-year-old male who played high school football in the ’70s, and maybe “had his bell rung” after a tackle or became dizzy from a hit also need to worry about his brain today, even if he never had a concussion formally diagnosed?
+Or does someone need to worry about who bounced their head against the slopes while learning to snowboard 10 years ago?

 Recent research suggests that the emerging consensus is a cautious “probably not,” although those with concerns may still have good reason to keep an eye on how easily they forget names or places.
 For example, a study recently published in the journal Cerebral Cortex evaluated the brains and cognitive function of a group of middle-aged former athletes who’d played contact sports in college nearly 30 years ago; some from that group had suffered concussions as young athletes.

-In the intervening years, the athletes had remained in shape but let off from competitive sports.
+In the intervening years, the athletes had remained in shape but left competitive sports.
 No one reported failing memories or other symptoms of cognitive disability (or at least, not at any higher rates than any other group of 50- and 60-year-olds).

-The researchers also performed MRI scans of the volunteers’ brains to precisely determine the contours, volume and other structural components patients’ brains.
-In addition, volunteers were asked to complete tests of long- and short-term memory, including their capacity to summon up specific words (a task that many middle aged adults find increasingly difficult).
+The researchers also performed MRI scans of the volunteers’ brains to precisely determine the contours, volume, and other structural components of patients’ brains.
+In addition, volunteers were asked to complete tests of long- and short-term memory, including their capacity to summon up specific words (a task that many middle-aged adults find increasingly difficult).

 Head Injury Claims